Samsung today announced the availability of the 980 PRO NVMe SSD as the flagship upgrade to the 970 PRO that came out two years ago.

 A familiar SSD at heart

-On the inside, the new SSD features the same security features as the 970 PRO and also uses Samsung’s Dynamic Thermal Guard technology to keep its temperature down during heavy operations.
+On the inside, the new SSD features the same security features as the 970 PRO and also uses Samsungโs Dynamic Thermal Guard technology to keep its temperature down during heavy operations.

 Samsung 980 PRO: Excellent performance

-In all, the drive got the sustained speeds of some 4000 MB/s and 5600 MB/s for writing and reading, respectively, about twice the overage rates of most older NVMe drives.
+In all, the drive got sustained speeds of some 4000 MB/s and 5600 MB/s for writing and reading, respectively, about twice the overage rates of most older NVMe drives.

-In the random access test, the 980 PRO was also the fastest I’ve seen in NVMe.
-The differences between PCIe 3.0 and PCIe 4.0 was as acute as in the copy tests, but the new drive also indeed had twice the performance of many PCIe 3.0 alternatives.
+The differences between PCIe 3.0 and PCIe 4.0 weren't as acute as in the copy tests, but the new drive also had twice the performance of many PCIe 3.0 alternatives.

 As in real-world usage, the new SSD was impressive, too.
 I’ve been using the 970 PRO as my go-to SSD and didn’t expect much of a difference.
 But the 980 PRO indeed cut the boot time by a few seconds.
 On top of that, games and heavy software, like Photoshop, took noticeably shorter times to load.